Equality of cycle lengths in one- and two-dimensional $\sigma$ automata: Discussion

-It would be fascinating to observe how the cycle-length changes as a function of dimension for other automata that are less special than the $\Phi$ automaton.
-In particular, it would be interesting to consider automata to which Martin et al.'s result does not apply: models without periodic boundary conditions.
-If one defines the $d$ dimensional version of such an automaton by taking the Kronecker sum of $d$ copies, the cycle-length will still be bounded\footnote{Taking the Kronecker sum of transition matrices does not alter the working field, so the least common multiple of the orders of the eigenvalues remains finite.}; however, the particular bound could be much larger than that of translationally-symmetric automata.
-If an automaton without periodic boundary conditions is added to itself $d$ times, could the cycle length increase as $2^{n^d}$ (as one might naively expect), for the first few dimensions $d$?
+In this paper, we analyzed the adjacency matrices of $\sigma_1(n)$ and $\sigma_2(n)$ binary cellular automata, $A_n$ and $T_n$ respectively.
+These adjacency matrices are related by $T_n = A_n \otimes I_n + I_n \otimes A_n$, where the eigenvalues of $T_n$ are sums of eigenvalues of $A_n$.
+Over a field of characteristic 2, we proved that sums of eigenvalues of $A_n$ are equal to products of eigenvalues of $A_n$, so the lcm of periods of eigenvalues of $A_n$ and $T_n$ are identical.
+Moreover, we showed that the size of the largest Jordan block of $A_n$ and $T_n$ are equal over an extension of GF(2).

-Another potential extension that could prove interesting is changing the modulus used to define the automaton.
-In Lights Out, each light can be in one of two states, and the evolution rule is defined by adding the states of neighbors modulo 2.
-If each light can be in one of $r$ possible states, the transition rule can be defined using modulo $r$ arithmetic.
-With a modulus of $r > 2$, would the cycle-lengths of one-dimensional $\Phi$ automata and two-dimensional $\sigma$ automata still be equal?
-How would the cycle-lengths differ for prime $r$ compared to composite $r$?
+As an automaton's dimension grows, the number of possible configurations an automaton can exist within increases, making the equality $CL[\sigma_1(n)] = CL[\sigma_2(n)]$ especially surprising.
+As previously mentioned, the similarity in sizes between cycle lengths of $\sigma_1$ and $\sigma_2$ can be attributed to the linearity and translation-invariance of the 2 automata, as the cycle length of $\sigma_d(n)$ is bounded from above by $2^n$ \cite{wolfram}.
+We proved that as the dimension $d$ increases, the cycle length eventually saturates the bound $2^{\mathrm{sord}_2(n + 1)} - 1$ (for $n$ even).
+It would be interesting to study how the cycle lengths of automata change when the bound $2^{\mathrm{sord}_2(n + 1)} - 1$ no longer applies: this occurs when the automaton cannot be mapped to any model with periodic boundary conditions.
+For a one-dimensional automaton with an evolution matrix $C$, define an evolution matrix of a d-dimensional automaton as the Kronecker sum of $d$ matrices equal to $C$.
+The cycle length will remain bounded\footnote{Taking the Kronecker sum of transition matrices does not alter the working field, so the least common multiple of the orders of the eigenvalues remains finite.}.
+However, the bound on the cycle length of automata with null boundary conditions might be much larger than that of automata with periodic boundary conditions.
+It is unclear whether cycle lengths of such automata might even increase as $2^{n^d}$ as one might naively expect, until this becomes bigger than the upper bound.